 Preliminary inquiry into allegations of conduct violating professional standards or university standards or policies on the part of a faculty member which may lead to disciplinary action (includes but is not limited to Section I, E, 3, i) may be initiated by the Executive Committee of the Faculty Senate (hereinafter, Executive Committee) or by a representative of the president of the University.
 In either case, the purpose of initial investigation shall be to make clear to the faculty member the allegations brought against him or her, to hear his or her response, to resolve the issues if possible, and to guide the president in his or her decision whether to invoke a formal hearing.
 If initial investigation is made by the Executive Committee, that body shall transmit its recommendation to the president and the concerned faculty member by letter.
-It may also be necessary in the case of research misconduct guidelines and federal regulations.
+It may also be necessary in the case of research misconduct to notify outside funding agencies and journals, according to the University's research misconduct guidelines and federal regulations.

-In the case of an allegation of sexual harassment, the preliminary inquiry, initial investigation, and formal hearing (if any) shall be conducted pursuant to procedures outlined below in Chapter 3, Part One, Article IV, Paragraph E, and in accord with the procedures prescribed in the University's policy and
+In the case of an allegation of sexual harassment2, the preliminary inquiry, initial investigation, and formal hearing (if any) shall be conducted pursuant to procedures outlined below in Chapter 3, Part One, Article IV, Paragraph E, and in accord with the procedures prescribed in the University's policy and

-&lt;sup>2 References to "sexual harassment" refer to sex- or gender-based discrimination as defined in the CWRU "Policy Against Sexual Harassment" (including as amended on occasion to adhere to federal regulations), which prohibits all sexual harassment by categorizing sexually harassing conduct as sexual harassment, sexual assault, stalking, sexual exploitation, dating violence or domestic violence, as regulated by Title IX.
+2 References to "sexual harassment" refer to sex- or gender-based discrimination as defined in the CWRU "Policy Against Sexual Harassment" (including as amended on occasion to adhere to federal regulations), which prohibits all sexual harassment by categorizing sexually harassing conduct as sexual harassment, sexual assault, stalking, sexual exploitation, dating violence or domestic violence, as regulated by Title IX.